Who is a committer?

 Contributors without commit rights cannot formally approve patches but are nevertheless welcome to comment on submissions and do technical reviews.
 We always value another pair of eyes, and volunteering for reviews counts favourably towards becoming a committer.
 As an author, we ask that you address all comments, even if you already have the necessary approvals.

-If you have trouble finding consensus on a difficult review, reach out to the OMC at email@example.com (private, moderated) or committers at firstname.lastname@example.org (public).
-On GitHub, you can reach OMC members at @openssl/team, and committers can be found at @openssl/dev.
+If you have trouble finding consensus on a difficult review, reach out to the OMC at email@example.com (private, moderated) or the project at firstname.lastname@example.org (public, moderated).
+On GitHub, you can target the OMC members with @openssl/omc, and committers with @openssl/committers.

 We do code reviews on GitHub.
 The OpenSSL GitHub repository is a mirror, so we do not merge on GitHub.
 When you become a committer, we'll send you instructions to get commit access to the main repository.
 To have handy links to review history, we record the reviewers and GitHub pull request IDs in commit headers.
 We have some helper scripts in the tools repo to add these headers automatically.